-The relevant Pricing Supplement in respect of the issue of any Notes will specify whether or not such Notes will be listed on the SEHK or any other stock exchange
+The relevant Pricing Supplement in respect of the issue of any Notes will specify whether or not such Notes will be listed on the SEHK or any other stock exchange.

 Each Series (as defined in "Summary of the Programme") of the Notes in bearer form ("Bearer Notes") will be represented on issue by a temporary global note (each a "Temporary Global Note"), and will be sold in an "offshore transaction" within the meaning of Regulation S ("Regulation S") under the United States Securities Act of 1933, as amended (the "Securities Act").
-Interests in Temporary Global Notes, the "Global Notes, the
+Interests in Temporary Global Notes, the "Global Notes," a membed of the interests in Temporary Global Notes, the "Global Notes," and in the relevant Pricing Supplement, definitive Notes", after the date falling 40 days after the later of the commencement of the offering and the relevant issue date of such Series, upon certification as to non-U.S. beneficial ownership.
+Interests in Permanent Global Notes will be exchangeable for Definitive Notes in whole but not in part as described under "Summary of Provisions Relating to the Notes while in Global Form".

-The Notes of each Series to be issued in registered Notes") and which are sold in an "offshore transaction" within the meaning of Regulation S ("Unrestricted Notes") will initially be represented by a permanent registered global note certificate (each a "Global Note Certificate") without interest coupons, which may be deposited on the relevant issue date (a) in the case of a Series intended to be cleared through Euroclear Bank SANV ("Euroclear") and/or Clearstream Banking S.A. ("Clearstream, Luxembourg"), with a common depositary on behalf of Euroclear and/or Clearstream, Luxembourg or (b) in the case of a Series intended to be cleared through the Central Moneymarkets Unit Service (the "CMU Service"), operated by the Hong Kong Monetary Authority (the "HKMA"), with a sub-custodian for the CMU Service, and (c) in the case of a Series intended to be cleared through a clearing system, as agreed between the Issuer and the relevant Dealer.
+The Notes of each Series to be issued in registered Notes") and which are sold in an "offshore transaction" within the meaning of Regulation S ("Unrestricted Notes") will initially be represented by a permanent registered global note certificate (each a "Global Note Certificate") without interest coupons, which may be deposited on the relevant issue date (a) in the case of a Series intended to be cleared through Euroclear Bank SAN/W ("Euroclear") and/or Clearstream (and in a Series intended to be cleared through the Central Moneymarkets Unit Service (the "CMU"), operated by the Hong Kong Monetary Authority (the "HKMA"), with a sub-custodian for the CMU, and (c) in the case of a Series intended to be cleared through a clearing system other than, or in addition to, Euroclear and/or Clearstream and/or the CMU, or delivered outside a clearing system, as agreed between the Issuer and the relevant Dealer.
 The provisions governing the exchange of interests in Global Notes for other Global Notes and Definitive Notes are described in "Summary of Provisions Relating to the Notes while in Global Form".